connornishijima/connornishijima.github.io/_products/super_pixie.md

 - Uses only two GPIO for the whole chain
 - Works out of box on any microcontroller with a UART or SoftSerial

 Super Pixies inherently exist in a physical position relative to one another that must be known when showing data so that the chain correctly reads "hello world" and not "doll howler".
-The easier answer would be to just shift ASCII data down the line until latching it, but Super Pixies are a little more involved.
+The simplest answer would be to just shift ASCII data down the line until latching it, but Super Pixies are a little more involved.
 They support custom vectors, different transitions, any color combo you want, a backlight, etc..

 To handle this complexity, Super Pixies instead send tiny packets back and forth, which contain descriptors about their purpose and content.
 Instead of shifting "A" directly to a display, you'd send a packet telling the Super Pixie at that position to begin a transition to a the vector of "A" already stored in its flash.
 It's a few bytes extra, but the overhead is worth the flexibility.